In this post you’ll learn …

 Benjamin Moore® provides paints with excellent adhesion and durability.
 Personally, I would recommend Sherwin Williams’ line of VinylSafe™ Colors for Vinyl Siding.
 Their color technology provides a solution to yet another problem home owner’s face when painting their vinyl siding: color limitations.

-With that said, Sherwin Williams’ line of paint provides a great color selection and promises “excellent performance on vinyl without buckling—even when using a dark color.”
-So, go where you have more options that provides more flexibility in your paint selection.
+With that, Sherwin Williams’ line of paint provides a great color selection and promises “excellent performance on vinyl without buckling—even when using a dark color.”
+So, shop where you have more options and more flexibility in your paint selection.

 The good news is that painting your vinyl siding is relatively inexpensive.
-If you have the proper tools and experience, it is a task that you could handle yourself.
+If you have the proper tools and experience, it is a task that you can handle yourself.
 The costs incurred will include the paint, cleaning supplies and a power washer.
-It will cost you upwards of $300 for the paint and cleaning supplies (for a 1000 sq. ft. home), plus the cost of renting ladders/scaffolding, and a power washer.
-The average 1000 sq.ft. home will require about 6-8 gallons of paint.
+It will cost you upwards of $300 for the paint and cleaning supplies (for a 1,000 sq. ft. home), plus the cost of renting ladders/scaffolding, and a power washer.
+The average 1,000 sq. ft. home will require about 6-8 gallons of paint.

 Steps to Paint Vinyl Siding